Machine Tool Technology

 Careers as machinists, CNC operators and programmers, tool and die makers, tool machinery and sales, and quality control inspectors are just a few that will be available to graduates of this program.

 Excellent job opportunities are expected.
 Employers in certain parts of the country report difficulty attracting qualified applicants.
-Median hourly earnings of machinists were $22.62 in May 2021, with the highest 10 percent earning more than $38.00 an hour.
+The median annual wage for machinists was $50,840 in May 2023.
+The lowest 10 percent earned less than $36,690, and the highest 10 percent earned more than $75,820.
+Computer Numerically Controlled Tool Programmers average earnings in May 2023 was $30.50 per hour or $63,440.
 Experienced machinists may be promoted to supervisory or administrative positions in their firms, increasing their earning power.
 (Source: U.S. Department of Labor Bureau of Labor Statistics)

 Degrees and Certificates